-This traditional c-spout has a unique Positive Pull Lockdown feature to keep the spray head in place.
-It’s counterbalanced for stability and makes use of a handy lever to switch between a stream or spray.
+This traditional c-spout faucet has a unique Positive Pull Lockdown feature to hold the spray head in place.
+It is counterbalanced for added stability and has a convenient lever to switch between a stream or spray.

-This two-piece suite is excellent as a starter or for smaller kitchens.
+This two-piece suite is a great starter for small kitchens.
 The spout has a reach of 8.625 inches and can swivel a full 360 degrees.
-It’s built from reinforced brass and stainless steel.
+It is built from reinforced brass and stainless steel.

-You can mount the handle in front, to the right or to the left, and an adjustable tension ring prevents sag.
-It has hot and cold capabilities and is resistant to reverse osmosis.
+You can mount the handle in front, to the right, or to the left of the spout, and an adjustable tension ring prevents sagging.
+It works with hot and cold water and is resistant to reverse osmosis.

-We like that you can choose between a strong, full stream or a light spray.
+You can choose from a strong, full stream or a light spray.
 It’s easy to switch between the two thanks to the simple incorporated lever.
-It gives you some control over both the amount and pressure of water dispensed and makes rinsing a breeze.
+This gives you some control over both the amount and pressure of the water that is dispensed and makes rinsing a breeze.

-This two-piece suite includes a handy (and beautiful) soap dispenser.
-You’ll want to wash your hands every chance you get with it.
-It’s a simple but invaluable addition to the set, and includes a reversible and removable hot or cold indicator ring.
+This two-piece suite includes a beautiful soap dispenser that makes cleaning your hands easy and convenient.
+It is a simple but important addition to the set and includes a reversible and removable hot or cold indicator ring.

 Great for Small Kitchens

-Since this is a two-piece set, we think it will do well in smaller spaces.
-You don’t always have to go big, and this compact suite is just as extravagant as the larger ones.
+As this is a two-piece set, it will do well in smaller spaces.
+You don’t always have to go big, and this compact suite is just as impressive looking as the larger options.

 The Nut is Narrow

-The only problem we could find with this model is that the nut at the bottom is a bit too narrow.
-This might not be a problem for everyone, but your sink’s hole may be left exposed.
-There’s a chance you’ll have to pay extra for a bigger one.
+The only issue we found with this model is that the nut at the bottom is slightly too narrow.
+This might not be a problem for everyone, but your sink’s hole could be left exposed.
+You might have to pay extra for a larger nut.

 |Color||Choice of 32 finishes|